oscar7070/RTLScript/README.md

 ## Features
 1. RTLScript have a full support for Arabic, Hebrew, Farsi and Urdu.
-2. Support extra symbols like: لا, لأ, لآ, لإ, الله.
+2. Supports extra symbols like: لا, لأ, لآ, لإ, الله.
+3. Supports Arabic tashkil(diacritic) for example: َ ً ُ ٌ ِ ٍ ْ and some other.
-2. Very easy to work with it.
+4. Very easy to work with it.
-3. Support RTL and LTR text in the same line.
+5. Support RTL and LTR text in the same line.

 ## How to use it?
 RTLScript is very easy to use just call "RTLScript::ConvertToFixed":